More Modules and Libraries

 andr

-be undefinedmodule type Pair = sig type l type r type t = l * r val left : t -> l val right : t -> r end;;
+be undefinedmodule type PAIR = sig type l type r type t = l * r val left : t -> l val right : t -> r end

-OK lets make a concrete example of the above on
+OK lets make a concrete example of the above on int

 Now the problem is if we put the above signature on the module, we hid too much!

-```ocamlmodule Matched_pair = (Pair : Pair);;
+# module Matched_pair = (Pair : PAIR);;

-module Matched_pair : Pair
+module Matched_pair : PAIR

 Line 1, characters 19-20: